Nolan Gorman Player Props: Cardinals vs. Pirates

 Nolan Gorman At The Plate

-- Among the qualified batters, he ranks 42nd in batting average, while his on-base percentage ranks 14th and he is second in slugging.
+- Among the qualifying hitters, he ranks 69th in batting average, while his on-base percentage ranks 22nd and he is seventh in slugging.

-- This season, Gorman has totaled at least one hit in eight of 10 games (80.0%), and had multiple hits twice.
+- Gorman has gotten a hit in eight of 11 games this year (72.7%), with multiple hits twice.

-- In four of 10 games this season, he has scored, including multiple runs once.
+- In four of 11 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.